mpc.io

 Anything and Everything

 The first crack at putting something on tape.
-Late May or early June, in a corner I cleared out, surrounded by boxes.
+Late March or early April.
+We worked in a corner I cleared out, surrounded by boxes.

 Drum software on the PC, through a Sound Blaster (remember them?)
 Crudely recorded, rough around the edges.
 A quick, short, sharp shock.

-Drew was nervous about the short runtime (it just hits the two minute mark) but then realized that brevity was the soul of wit and stopped worrying.
+Drew had reservations about the short runtime (it just hits the two minute mark) but then realized that brevity was the soul of wit and stopped worrying.

 Andrew Jamertz: Acoustic Guitar / Harmony Vocals